mawinkler/c1-playground/README.md

 Ultra fast and slim kubernetes playground.

 The playground runs on local or Cloud9 based Ubuntu servers, GKE, AKS, EKS and most parts on MacOS as well.

+***Latest News***

+- The playground now supports CI/CD pipelining on AWS.
+Azure and GCP to come.
+  - Container image build, image scanning and deployment to EKS with Application Security integrated.

 ## Requirements and Support Matrix